-If you have employees working for you, either full-time or part-time, you’ll need to have workers compensation insurance in Missouri.
-Depending on what county you’re operating in, you also may need some sort of contractor bond.
+If you’re in the construction industry and have one or more employees working for you, either full-time or part-time, you’ll need workers’ compensation insurance in Missouri.

-Yes — in Missouri your license is granted in your local city or state.
+Potentially — different types of work require different types of licenses.
+For example, if you’re a plumber, you’ll likely need aplumbing license .
+It’s granted in your local city or the county.
 To help, we’ve outlined how it works in two of Missouri’s largest cities, Kansas City and St. Louis.

-City Planning & Development – Development Services Contractor Licensing Branch, City Hall #503 414 East 12th Street, 5th Floor Kansas City, Missouri 64106
+City Planning & Development – Development Services Contractor Licensing Branch, City Hall #503, 414 East 12th Street, 5th Floor, Kansas City, MO 64106

-After getting your first license, you can pay $167 every four years for its renewal.
+After receiving your first license, you can pay $167 every four years for its renewal.

-But, the benefits greatly outweigh any hassles.
-With a Missouri contractor’s license, you can grow your business, take on bigger jobs, and earn more in the long run.
+Getting licensed and insured are important steps in starting your contractor business.
+With a Missouri contractor’s license, you can help grow your business, take on bigger jobs, and earn more in the long run.

 I earned a B.A. in Journalism from the University of Wisconsin at Madison (go Bucky).
 After realizing my first job might involve carrying a police scanner at 2 am in pursuit of “newsworthy” crimes, I decided I was better suited for freelance blogging and marketing writing.
 Since 2010, I’ve owned my freelance writing business, EST Creative.
 When I’m not penning, doodling ideas, or chatting with clients, you’ll find me hiking with my husband, baby boy, and 2 mischievous mutts.